Pentagentr/Pentagent-Web/README.md

 # Web interface
 1. Go to http://localhost:5173
 2. Login or register
-3. Enter target and request in chat page: "I want you to scan example.com"
+3. Enter target and request in chat page: "I want to scan example.com"
 4. AI automatically selects appropriate tools and starts the scan
 ```